 Southwest Economy, Second Quarter 2021

-But after major oil price busts in 2014 and 2020, the same engineering prowess that helped the industry thrive has been driven to find efficiencies to lower operating costs.
+After major oil price busts in 2014 and 2020, the same engineering prowess that helped the oil and gas industry thrive has been driven to find efficiencies to lower operating costs.
 The result: Fewer workers are needed to produce the same oil and gas output.

 Southwest Economy is published quarterly by the Federal Reserve Bank of Dallas.
 The views expressed are those of the authors and should not be attributed to the Federal Reserve Bank of Dallas or the Federal Reserve System.

 Articles may be reprinted on the condition that the source is credited to the Federal Reserve Bank of Dallas.

 Visit dallasfed.org/research/swe to read the full publication.
 The podcast is available at dallasfed.org/research/swe/podcast.